 Features

-- Rho Corporate Cards: Built-in spend controls, advanced expense management, and up to 2% cashback1 on Platinum.
+Rho Corporate Cards: Built-in spend controls, advanced expense management, and up to 2% Cashback with Rho Platinum (terms apply)1.

 Pros

-- Dedicated 24/7 Support: Live human support at any time, unlike Mercury's email-only support unless you pay $350/month.
+Dedicated 24/7 Support: Live human support at any time, unlike Mercury, where a dedicated relationship manager requires the $299/month Pro plan.

-- More Robust Infrastructure: Unlike Mercury, Rho works with Webster Bank, a national well-established financial institution with nearly 90 years of history and $70B in assets under management.
-This banking relationship ensures greater security, reliability, and customization compared to competitors whose national banking partners are less than 10 years old and manage under $1B in assets.
+More Robust Infrastructure: Unlike Mercury, Rho works with Webster Bank, a national well-established financial institution with nearly 90 years of history and $85.5B in assets (FDIC call report, 3/31/2026).
+This banking relationship ensures greater security, reliability, and customization compared to competitors whose national banking partners manage under $1.5B in assets (FDIC data as of 3/31/2026).

 Cons